DITEP/KmemBERT/README.md

 Estimation of cancer patients survival time based on french medical reports and using Transformers

+## Online demo

+If you want to try out the model without any installation, visit the following [website](https://fd21dde0-4a7b-44bc-b011-b5de469557ea.pub.instances.scw.cloud/).
+This is nothing but a demonstration site and no data is stored after the prediction is finished.

 ## Getting started

 Please make sure you have python >= 3.7. **Every** script has to be executed at the root of the project using the `-m` option (please consider the doc about [using the module option](https://docs.python.org/3/using/cmdline.html)).